Pircate/AYNavigationBar/README.md

 ## usage

-### To able AYNavigationBar of a navigation controller
+### To enable AYNavigationBar of a navigation controller

 ``` objc
 UINavigationController *nav = [[UINavigationController alloc] initWithRootViewController:vc];